-These number 8 saffron buns are traditional buns from Sweden.
-You may know them by St. Lucia Scones , or have ever heard the word Lusskatter.
-What is certain is that they are some of the most aromatic buns, and that I will love it if you dare to prepare them.
+These saffron buns in the shape of the number 8 are traditional buns from Sweden.
+You may know them as St. Lucia buns , or you may have heard the word Lusskatter before.
+What is certain is that they are the most aromatic buns, and I would love it if you dare to make them.

-As today December 13 is the day of Saint Lucia, we wanted to pay you this little tribute and bring you the recipe, because they are delicious sweets, perfect all year round but I think they can accompany Sunday breakfasts very well and, without a doubt, the time of coffee and tea after Christmas lunch.
-In fact, the most popular and traditional thing is to eat it at this time of year.
+As today, December 13th, is Saint Lucia's day, we wanted to pay this little tribute to them and bring you the recipe, as they are delicious sweets, perfect all year round but which I think can accompany Sunday breakfasts very well and, without a doubt, coffee and tea time after Christmas lunch.
+In fact, the most popular and traditional way to eat them is at this time of year.

 As I was saying, they are known by many names, including lussekatt, lussebulle, saffranskruse, dyvelkatter, etc., and in all cases they refer to their shape, similar to a cat's tail .

-Apart from their shape and aroma, they are characteristic for being accompanied, in each hole at the ends, by a raisin that gives them the final touch.
+Apart from their shape and aroma, they are characterized by being accompanied, in each gap at the ends, by a raisin that gives them the finishing touch.

-For the recipe you will need an oven tray that takes temperature and cooks them quickly.
-To do this, you can opt for a perforated tray or the Le Creuset non-stick cookie and tart tray , which offers an ideal size and qualities.
+For this recipe, you will need a baking tray that can heat up quickly and cook the cakes.
+For this, you can choose a perforated tray or the Le Creuset non-stick cookie and tart tray , which offers an ideal size and quality.

 Le Creuset Non-Stick Flat Square Tray and Le Creuset Mug